tagion/homepage/README.md

 - Collections of related resources;
 - Developer manuals & API references.

-Since we all are interested in growth of our community, the landing page of tagion.org is made in promotional style, pointing out the main features of Tagion.
-It serves as an entry point, highlighting the main values of Tagion, with the goal to convert visitors to the new members of community.
+Since we all are interested in the growth of our community, the landing page of tagion.org is made in promotional style, pointing out the main features of Tagion.
+It serves as an entry point, highlighting the main values of Tagion, with the goal of converting visitors to new members of our community.

 ## How can I contribute?